JustSift/ReSift/docs/tutorial/resift-rentals.md

 Our goal for this mock API is to have three endpoints: `/genres`, `/genres/:id/movies`, and `/movies/:id`.
 You can refer to [this section](#mock-api), where we talked about the return shapes of these endpoints and our considerations.

-We'll be making our http proxy in the `/src/mockApi` folder.
-Note that the `/mockApi` folder needs to live in the `/src` in order to work with `create-react-app`.
+We’ll be making our http proxy in the `/src/mockApi` folder.
+Note that the `/mockApi` folder needs to live in `/src` in order to work with ‘create-react-app’.

 This folder currently contains the following files:

 - An `index.js` file with helper already imported, awaiting us to build our mock API in.
-- A `movies.json` file that contains the movies data we scrapped from [Rotten Tomatoes](https://www.rottentomatoes.com).
+- A `movies.json` file that contains the movies data we scraped from [Rotten Tomatoes](https://www.rottentomatoes.com).
 - A `genreLookup.js` file that transforms the data in `movies.json` file into a genre lookup/dictionary that has id and certain information of each genre:

   ```js